MicrosoftDocs/OData-docs/Odata-docs/client/v6/batch-operations.md

 	--batch_06d8a02a-854a-4a21-8e5c-f737bbd2dea8--
 ```

-## Relative Uris in Batch Requests
+## Relative URIs in Batch Requests
 There are instances where an odata service is behind a load balancer which usually rewrites the outer Uri but not the internal URIs such that the request going out from the client looks like:

 ```html